Physical Environments

 • Do steps and walkways have railings?
 Do you have an elevator or a ramp?
 Does the ramp have a railing?

-• Have you considered varying heights of furniture, desks, shelves, etc.?
+• Have you considered varying or adjustable heights of furniture, desks, shelves, etc.?

 • Do you have programming that involves movement?
 Are movement breaks built into instructional sessions?